signnow/SignNowJavaAPiClient/README.md

 </dependency>
 ```

-In your code get SN API client instance by calling next method with corresponding parameters:
+In your code get SN API client instance by calling the next method with corresponding parameters:
 ```java
 SNClientBuilder.get("apiUrl", "clientId", "clientSecret");
 ```

-If you wish to run an example application - set parameters named in the ```\example-app\src\main\resources\application.properties```
+If you'd like to run an example application - set parameters named in the ```\example-app\src\main\resources\application.properties```
-Feel free to try provided examples and explore corresponding code.
+Feel free to try the provided examples and explore the corresponding code.

 ## <a name="examples"></a>Examples
 To run the examples you will need an API key.
 You can get one here https://www.signnow.com/api.
 For a full list of accepted parameters, refer to the SignNow REST Endpoints API guide: https://docs.signnow.com/reference.

-**Note:** next examples is a list of common use-cases only, while client library is intend to provide general wrapper and DTO objects for API calls.
-Thus you are not limited to mentioned here examples and free to use any provided API mapped method.
+**Note:** In the following examples we've listed only the common use-cases but this list shouldn't limit your requests.
+The client library provides an all-purpose wrapper and DTO objects for any API call to SignNow.
+Feel free to use any method from the client library.

 ##### User:
 * [Login](https://github.com/signnow/SignNowJavaAPiClient/blob/12de7d7c760229fa865a6550dc5113f86683d11c/example-app/src/main/java/com/signnow/examples/controller/Login.java#L37)